May 23 - June 20, 2018

-The course considered the mobile user experience: how different populations of healthcare consumers select and use mobile devices and apps, why they sustain or abandon use, and the health benefits, focusing on how they educate, connect, track, and remind and if they do so at the request of their owner or in a proactive and/or predictive way.
-We examined global use of mobile devices and the roles of big data and predictive analytics.
-We explored possible data analysis that can be done for the greater good of public health and to advance medical research as well.
-We also discussed privacy concerns with this kind of health technology.
+The course considers the mobile user experience: how different populations of healthcare consumers select and use mobile devices and apps, why they sustain or abandon use, and the health benefits, focusing on how they educate, connect, track, and remind and if they do so at the request of their owner or in a proactive and/or predictive way.
+We examine global use of mobile devices and the roles of big data and predictive analytics.
+We explore possible data analysis that can be done for the greater good of public health and to advance medical research as well.
+We also discuss privacy concerns with this kind of health technology.

 The course is a mixture of lecture and discussion, with guest lecturers bringing their expertise and perspectives, and work in teams to design mobile devices using the techniques covered in class.
-Course lecture and discussions used WebEx and teams will use Google+ Hangouts.
+Course lecture and discussions use WebEx and teams use Google+ Hangouts.